jmoggridge/ottawabeaches/README.md

 ---

 This is the repository for the Ottawa Beaches dashboard at https://jmoggridge.shinyapps.io/OttawaBeaches/.
+The dashboard shows visualizations of publicly available beach water testing data from the City of Ottawa.
+To my knnowledge, no other comprehensive set of figures exists in the public domain for this data (as of May 29th, 2020).
+As such, the dashboard should be very useful to any public who take an interest in beach water safety in the region.

 The dashboard is still a work in progress as I figure out how to do modelling for E. coli abundance based on environmental factors, location, previous day's count, etc.
 The end-goal of the project is to create a forecast for beach swimming: a tool that predicts whether E. coli abundance will be in excess of safety thresholds in real-time and into the future.
 I plan to generate forecast predictions for each beach during summer 2020 to assess the model accuracy.
 If the project is successful, the dashboard could serve as a template for jurisdictions to apply to their data for similar goals.
 The motivation for this project is curiosity; I am not affiliated with the city or being compensated by anyone for this work.